Dostoevskey/sylenium/README.md

 ---

-# flags: Features of Sylenium :
+# :flags: Features of Sylenium :

 ## :earth_africa: Managed Logging capabilities on a per test basis
 Sylenium takes care of log management by providing custom annotations for tests and sensible assumed defaults.